Canon 50D vs Fujifilm X-T30

 Studio photographers will appreciate that the Canon 50D (unlike the X-T30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 50D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
+Both the 50D and the X-T30 have been discontinued, but can regularly be found used on ebay.
+The 50D was replaced by the Canon 60D, while the X-T30 was followed by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.